alvarosantamariagomez/sari/www/about.md

 If there were points already removed from the series before reducing the sampling, these points will not contribute to the new averaged values.
 Also, if there is a secondary series being used with the `correct` or `average` options, the reduced sampling will be obtained before the secondary series is used.
 This means that the primary and secondary series would be compared after their original sampling has been reduced. <p id="map"></p>

 A summary of the contents of the plotted series (number of points, time range, sampling, etc.) will be shown at the bottom of this block.
-If the station coordinates are known, the `show location map` option will show a map with the station's location together with the [<a href="#references" target="_self">Bird (2003)</a>](#references) plate boundaries.
+If the station coordinates are already known, or provided by the user, the `show location map` option will show a map with the station's location together with the [<a href="#references" target="_self">Bird (2003)</a>](#references) plate boundaries.
 The station ID and the plate name are shown by hoovering over the map.

 <h3 id="plot-controls"></h3>